-2.5 Raising/Lowering the Vehicle
+2.7 Raising/Lowering the Vehicle

-Once the work area, vehicle, and lift units are prepared, perform the following steps:
+Once the work area, vehicle, and lift units are prepared perform the following steps:

 - a.
 Position yourself at any one of the lift units. - b.
 Push and release the Enable button.
-The indicator light above the button will illuminate.
-The indicator light will stay ON (green) for 5 seconds after it is released.
-If no other buttons are pushed during the 5 seconds the indicator light will automatically turn OFF at the end of the 5 seconds. - c.
-During the 5 seconds that the Enable button is ON, push and hold the Raise or Lower button to raise or lower the vehicle.
-NOTE: During lowering the vehicle will automatically lower at a slower speed for the first 6 inches of travel.
+The button color will change from red to green indicating the button is ON.
+The button will stay ON (green) for 5 seconds after it is released.
+If no other buttons are pushed during the 5 seconds the button will automatically turn OFF (red) at the end of the 5 seconds. - c.
+During the 5 seconds that the Enable button is ON (green), push and hold the Raise or Lower button to raise or lower the vehicle.
+NOTE: The down stop catch pawls will automatically pull back and release when the Lower button is pushed.
+During lowering the vehicle will automatically lower at a slower speed for the first 6 inches of travel.
 This slow start feature allows the vehicle to be gently placed on stands.
 After the first 6 inches of travel the vehicle will lower at normal speed for the remainder of time the Lower button is pushed. - d.
-When the vehicle is at the desired height release the Raise or Lower button. - e.
+As the vehicle raises or lowers the height indicator on the screen will update to show the current height. - e.
+When the vehicle is at the desired height release the Raise or Lower button. - f.
 If desired, Park mode can be activated on the lift unit to mechanically support the load on the down stop system and relieve the hydraulic system pressure.
-Follow the steps in Section 2.7 to activate Park mode.
-NOTE: Even if Park mode is not activated the down stop system will automatically stop the load from lowering should the hydraulic system lose pressure. - f.
-Depending on the amount of time the vehicle will remain in the current position the lift system should be turned off.
+Follow the steps in Section 2.12 to activate Park mode.
+NOTE: Even if Park mode is not activated the down stop system will automatically stop the load from lowering should the hydraulic system lose pressure. - g.
+Depending on the amount of time the vehicle will remain in the current position the lift system should be either locked or turned off.
+If the vehicle will be raised or lowered before the end of the shift, the lift system should be locked by following the steps in Section 2.9.
 If the vehicle will be left in the raised position longer than 8 hours, turn the master on/off switch on all lift units in the system to the OFF position to conserve the batteries.